Raanan Gissin: Other involvement

-He is featured as an authority in the documentary Relentless: The Struggle for Peace in the Middle East.
+Gissin featured as an authority in the documentary Relentless: The Struggle for Peace in the Middle East.

 Col. (Res.)
-Raanan Gissin, PhD., has in recent years become one of Israel's leading spokesmen to the international press on security and strategic issues, and the peace process.
+Raanan Gissin, PhD., had become one of Israel's leading spokesmen to the international press on security and strategic issues, and the peace process.
 Until recently (2001–2006), he served as Foreign Press & Public Adviser to the Prime Minister of Israel.

 In 1996, Gissin was appointed Spokesperson for the newly formed Ministry of National Infrastructure headed by Minister Ariel Sharon.
 He also served as Mr. Sharon's personal Adviser of Public and Media Affairs.
-He currently serves as a strategic consultant, commentator and lecturer on a variety of topics related to the Middle East, Israel, the war against terror, and media and government relations.
+He served as a strategic consultant, commentator and lecturer on a variety of topics related to the Middle East, Israel, the war against terror, and media and government relations.
 In 1998, he became Senior Public Affairs and Media Adviser to Minister of Foreign Affairs Ariel Sharon.